oduyemi/forum/README.md

 5. Submit a pull request to the main Forum repository for review and inclusion.

 ## Credits
-Forum frontend was developed by the ProGrowing development team.
+Forum frontend was developed by me.
 It is part of the ProGrowing platform aimed at fostering collaboration and knowledge sharing among the ProGrowing community.

 ## License
 The Forum frontend project is open-source and licensed under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute the code for your projects.

-For any questions or issues, please contact the ProGrowing support team at support@progrowing.com.
+For any questions or issues, please contact the ProGrowing support team at support@progrowing.org.